xenondevs/Docs/docs/nova/configs/main.md

 ```
 !!! info

-    If you're looking trying to change the transfer rates of cables, these are configured in the individual cable configs.
+    If you're looking to change the transfer rates of cables, these are configured in the individual cable configs.

 ## Performance Options